parth-1023/cs-573-final/README.md

 ## Sketches

 [![image](https://github.com/parth-1023/dataviz-project-template-proposal/blob/master/sketches.jpg)]

-*The sketches show how the interaction would work as I have imagined it.
+ * he sketches show how the interaction would work as I have imagined it.
-*First the user woud see a world map and zoom over the regio he clicked on.
+ * First the user woud see a world map and zoom over the regio he clicked on.
-*Then he would be presented with different stadiums all over the country, which he would click on and see different matches.
+ * hen he would be presented with different stadiums all over the country, which he would click on and see different matches.
-*After clicking on a match he would be presented with a line graph.
+ * After clicking on a match he would be presented with a line graph.

 ## Prototypes